ashfame/gutenberg-collaborative-editing/architecture.md

 ## 3. The `DataManager`

-The `DataManager` is not a single object but a collection of hooks and functions that form the data layer of the application.
-The primary entry point will be the `useDataManager` hook.
+The `DataManager` is not a single object but a concept representing the data layer of the application.
+It's implemented as a collection of custom React hooks that work together to manage state, synchronization, and communication with the backend.
+The primary entry point to this data layer is the `useDataManager` hook.

+This modular approach with multiple hooks allows for a clear separation of concerns, making the system easier to maintain and extend.
+Each hook has a specific responsibility.

 ### 3.1. `useDataManager` Hook

-This hook is the single source of truth for the client application.

--   **Signature**: `useDataManager(config)`
+This hook acts as the central orchestrator for the client-side collaborative editing experience.
+It doesn't contain all the logic itself but rather integrates and coordinates the other specialized hooks.

--   **Parameters**:
+-   **Responsibility**:
-    -   `config` (Object): An object for configuration.
-The most important property is `transport`, which specifies which transport layer to use (e.g., `'long-polling'`).
--   **Returns**: An object containing:
-    -   `state` (Object): The current shared state of the collaborative session.
-    -   `syncAwareness` (Function): A function to send the user's awareness state (cursor, etc.) to the server.
-    -   `syncContent` (Function): A function for the lock-holder to send content changes to the server.
+    -   Initialize and manage the transport layer via `useTransportManager`.
+    -   Use `useGutenbergState` to get data from the editor.
+    -   Coordinate data syncing with `useContentSyncer`.
+    -   Manage the central awareness state.
+    -   Provide the `CollaborativeEditing` component with all the necessary state and functions.

 ### 3.2.
+Specialized Hooks

+These hooks encapsulate specific pieces of functionality. `useDataManager` uses them to build the complete collaborative experience.

+-   **`useGutenbergState`**: Subscribes to the Gutenberg data store to get real-time information about the editor's state, such as post content, block list, and cursor position.

+-   **`useTransportManager`**: Manages the transport layer (e.g., long-polling).
+It provides a simple `send` function and an `onDataReceived` callback, abstracting away the specifics of the communication protocol.

+-   **`useContentSyncer`**: Decides when to send content updates to the server.
+It tracks local changes and uses the transport layer to send them.

+-   **`useCollaborationMode`**: Determines the current collaboration mode (e.g., 'READ-ONLY-FOLLOW' or 'BLOCK-LEVEL-LOCKS').

+-   **`useDerivedAwarenessState`**: Takes the raw awareness data from all connected users and computes useful derived state, such as lists of active and inactive users.

+-   **`useProactiveStalenessCheck`**: Periodically checks for users who might have disconnected without cleanly notifying the server (e.g., closed browser tab) and marks them as stale.

+-   **`useBlockLocking`**: Implements the logic for block-level locking, preventing multiple users from editing the same block simultaneously.

+-   **`useCSSClassManager`**: Manages CSS classes applied to the editor's body to visually reflect the collaboration state (e.g., adding a class to indicate other users are present).

+-   **`useGutenbergEditorControls`**: Enables or disables Gutenberg's UI controls based on the user's editing privileges (e.g., disables saving and publishing for users who are not the lock holder in read-only mode).

+### 3.3.
 State Management

-The internal state of the `DataManager` will be managed by a `useReducer` hook for predictable state transitions.
+The internal state within `useDataManager` is managed by a `useReducer` hook for predictable state transitions related to awareness.
+However, much of the state is decentralized and managed within the specialized hooks or derived from the Gutenberg data store.

-### 3.3.
+### 3.4.
 Data Submission (`Data Sync`)

 This is the "outgoing" part of the `DataManager`.
-It provides a stable API for the UI to send data to the backend, regardless of the transport used.
+The `useTransportManager` provides a stable API for other hooks (like `useContentSyncer`) to send data to the backend, regardless of the transport used.

--   **API Functions**:
+-   **API Functions (exposed by hooks)**:
-    -   `syncAwareness(awarenessState)`: Takes the current user's awareness state and sends it via the active transport.
+    -   `syncAwareness(awarenessState)`: Called to send the user's current awareness state (e.g., cursor position) to the server.
-    -   `syncContent(content)`: Takes the new post content and sends it.
+    -   `syncContent(content)`: Called by `useContentSyncer` to send content changes.
-    -   `requestLock()`: Attempts to gain the editing lock for the post.

 ## 4. The Transport Layer